 Heat butter in a medium, heavy-bottomed saucepan over medium-high heat.
 Add onions and cook for several minutes, stirring occasionally, until the edges begin to turn slightly brown.

-Add mushrooms, cover with a lid and cook for three to four minutes, turning mushrooms over once or twice, until the mushrooms are turning golden brown and have given up some of their juices.
+Add mushrooms, cover with a lid and cook for two to four minutes, turning mushrooms over once or twice, until the mushrooms are turning golden brown and have given up a little of their juices.

 Remove lid, add garlic and stir.
 Sprinkle with 1/2 teaspoon (or to taste) of salt and a few grinds of pepper and cook for a minute or two longer, until the juices have started to evaporate and concentrate.
 Add Worcestershire sauce, stir and remove from heat.